swissup/swissup.github.io/m1/attributepages/attribute-based-page/frontend.md

 ### Browse by Author

-This page uses convinient way to nicely show large amount of data.
+This page will help you to show large amount of data in attractive way.

 Page description is used to show additional text and image.
 Display settings tab is used to configure columns count and listing mode.

 Layout XML Update is used to remove breadcrumbs:

 ```xml
 <remove name="breadcrumbs"/>